rachayita/OpsNotes/rust/rust.md

     - there is no other usable path to its referent, or to any value reachable from there
   - the only references whose lifetimes may overlap with a mutable reference are:
     - those you borrow from the mutable reference itself
+- variables including function arguments are dropped in reverse order
+  - nested values are dropped in sourcecode order
+  - the fields of a struct are dropped in declaration order
+  - the fields of the active enum variant are dropped in declaration order
+  - the fields of a tuple are dropped in order
+  - the elements of an array or owned slice are dropped from the first element to the last
+  - the variables that a closure captures by move are dropped in an unspecified order
+  - trait objects run the destructor of the underlying type
+  - other types don't result in any further drops

 ``` rust
 let mut x = 10;